 You may be wondering, how do you successfully implement classroom routines?
-Incorporating effective routines into your classroom will take time, consistency, follow up, and effort.
+Incorporating effective routines into your classroom will take time, consistency, follow-up, and effort.

-The alternative of not taking the steps necessary would be escalating stress and frustration.
+The alternative of not taking the necessary steps would be escalating stress and frustration.
 You will be continuously telling the students over and over again what to do.

 How Classroom Routines are Important for Effective Classroom Management

-So, think of all the transitions and activities that cause you trouble throughout the day, like distributing materials, transition time between activities and tasks, what to do when a student has finished a task, handing in work, etc. Think about how much easier your day would be if you had routines in place for all these stressful situations.
+So, think of all the transitions and activities that cause you trouble throughout the day, like distributing materials, transition time between activities and tasks, what to do when a student has finished a task, handing in work, etc. Think about how much easier your day would be if you had routines for all these stressful situations.
 How much smoother would the lesson be if students knew exactly what to do in each of these situations?

-Ideas for Learning Effective Classroom Managment Techniques
+Ideas for Learning Effective Classroom Management Techniques

 The key is to make as many classroom routines as needed.
-Teach them, practice them, make them habitual and post them up on the walls as reminders.
-One of the benefits of this is that the next time a student isn’t doing what he should be you can calmly ask him: “What should you be doing?” and point at the classroom routine board.
-There will be no excuse that they can give you because when routines in the classroom are in place, they know what they should be doing.
+Teach them, practice them, make them habitual and post them on the walls as reminders.
+One of the benefits of this is that the next time a student isn’t doing what he should be, you can calmly ask him: “What should you be doing?” and point at the classroom routine board.
+There will be no excuse they can give you because when routines in the classroom are in place, they know what they should be doing.

-Create, implement and then practice practice, practice the classroom routines.
-If you follow these guidelines, you should have a better performing classroom before you know it.
+Create, implement and then practice, practice, practice the classroom routines.
+If you follow these guidelines, you should have a better-performing classroom before you know it.

 Classroom Management Accomplishments Are Important for Career Advancement

 Communicating your classroom management strength will be critical to writing a teacher application letter to generate the reader’s interest enough to read your teacher’s resume.
 Be prepared to discuss your success with implementing classroom routines to provide an optimal learning experience for all students in your teaching job interview.